ivana-13/guided_masking/README.md

 ## Training and Evaluation

-We provide sample scripts to train (i.e. pretrain or fine-tune) and evaluate models in [examples/](examples).
+We provide sample scripts to evaluate models in [examples/](examples).
-These include ViLBERT, LXMERT and VL-BERT as detailed in the original papers, as well as ViLBERT, LXMERT, VL-BERT, VisualBERT and UNITER as specified in our controlled study.

 Task configuration files are stored in [config_tasks/](config_tasks).